Breast and Cervical Cancer Treatment Program (BCCTP)

-The BCCTP provides cancer treatment for eligible low-income California residents who are screened by Cancer Detection Program: Every Woman Counts (CDP:EWC) or Family Planning, Access, Care and Treatment (Family PACT) programs and found to be in need of treatment for breast and/or cervical cancer.
+The BCCTP provides cancer treatment and services for eligible low-income California residents who are screened by Cancer Detection Program: Every Woman Counts (CDP:EWC) or Family Planning, Access, Care and Treatment (Family PACT) program and found to be in need of treatment for breast and/or cervical cancer.

 - For information about the CDP:EWC screenings and who is eligible, visit the CDP:EWC website.

 - For information about locating a Family PACT provider near you, visit the Family PACT website.
 Enter your zip code in the prompt on the left hand side of the page.

 - In most cases, temporary Medi-Cal benefits are available right away while a final eligibility determination is completed by State Eligibility Specialists.